mooreryan/cerise/README.md

 Rubble let you search query sequences against a clustered DB.
 Cerise allows you to search queries against clustered targets, clustered queries against targets, and clustered queries against clustered targets.

-Prior to you search, you will need to cluster your query sequences, target sequences, or both, depending on how you want to run the search.
+Prior to your search, you will need to cluster your query sequences, target sequences, or both, depending on how you want to run the search.

 For this, I generally use `mmseqs easy-cluster`.
 You can use anything, but your favorite clustering program needs to be able to output a TSV with clustering info.
 The format should be two columns: cluster representative, cluster member.
+[Here](https://github.com/mooreryan/cerise/blob/readme/cerise/test/mmseqs_search.t/query_clusters.tsv) is an example of what the file should look like.

 ### Searching